-- Leadership Skills: Students learn to apply interdisciplinary thinking and results-oriented problem solving to planning, developing, and implementing integrative solutions to health and performance problems that require input from diverse sources.
+(2) applying interdisciplinary thinking and results-oriented problem solving to develop and implement behavioral solutions to health and performance problems that require input from diverse sources;

 (3) integrating new learning services into existing or new businesses; and

 (4) helping clients understand and play their own role in managing and overcoming their own dysfunctional physiological habits.